bonham000/fcc-react-tests-module/README.md

 - **executeTests:** A function which defines all the tests for the challenge.
 - **liveRender:** You don't need to modify this function.

-**Notes on completing the executeTests function:** You need to provide messages for the success and failure of each of your tests and then you need to write each of the tests.
+**Notes on completing the executeTests function:** You need to provide messages for each test condition and then you need to write each of the tests.
 We are using the [Enzyme testing module from Airbnb](http://airbnb.io/enzyme/docs/api/index.html) and assert for writing assertions.
 For example, after we shallow render our component, we could assert:

 ```javascript
 assert.strictEqual(shallowRender.type(), 'div', 'The component renders a div element');